 The previous section reviewed the logic of using comparison groups to evaluate an Extension program.
 In this section, several statistics which can be used to describe and test the significance of difference between groups are discussed.
 Several types of statistics that can be used for comparisons are listed below.
 There also are a number of other statistics not mentioned here.
 In addition, the data should be examined to see if the assumptions associated with specific statistical techniques can be met before using those statistics.

-Correlation and regression coefficients can be used to examine whether the score of the impact indicator increases with an increase in the extent of program participation (e.g., the number of meetings attended).
+- Correlation and regression coefficients can be used to examine whether the score of the impact indicator increases with an increase in the extent of program participation (e.g., the number of educational activities attended).

-Logistic regression can test if the probability of adopting or using a practice increases with either an increase in participation (e.g., the number of meetings attended) or with the type of delivery method (e.g., meetings, workshops, learn by mail, etc.).
+- Logistic regression can test if the probability of adopting or using a practice increases with either an increase in participation (e.g., the number of educational activities attended) or with the type of delivery method (e.g., meetings, workshops, learn by mail, etc.).

 If we find that the program variable shows no association with the impact variable, does this mean that the program had no effect?
 Again, the answer is not necessarily.
 Activities by other agencies or other factors can hide the association between your program's activities and changes made by clientele.